Who we are

 Sue Paul leads our audit and assurance work.
 She has particular expertise in operational audits and reviews, business process performance improvement, and certification of market software.

 Ms Paul has carried out energy market audit projects in New Zealand, Australia, the Philippines and the United States.
-She has led operational and software audits for the Independent Australian Energy Market Operator of Western Australia, the Australian Energy Market Operator, the Philippine Electricity Market Corporation (PEMC) and Transpower New Zealand.
+She has led operational and software audits for the Independent Australian Energy Market Operator of Western Australia, the Australian Energy Market Operator, the Philippine Electricity Market Corporation (PEMC), Oman Power and Water Procurement, and Transpower New Zealand.

 Ms Paul also advises on the design and implementation of energy markets, advanced modelling and forecasting techniques, and how to better design and manage business processes to mitigate risk.